How To Move To Sweden Without A Job

 - Establish a customer network in Sweden or establish contacts with customers;

-- After a two-year probationary period, you must demonstrate that your company will be financially stable and that you can support yourself and your family (income support is calculated based on the Swedish national income support standard plus housing costs).
+- After two years of probation, you must show that your employer can support you and your family (income support is based on the Swedish national income support standard + housing costs).

 How to apply: